ChemicalDevelopment/kscript.org/tutorials/1_fibonacci.md

 ## First Program

-Our first iteration will be quite simple.
+Our first program will be quite simple.
 We can define a function to calculate the $n$th Fibonacci number like so:

 ```ks
 # Calculates the 'n'th Fibonacci number